nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Agent decrypts the challenge using its workload private key and sends the response back to the server.

 * Server verifies that the decrypted secret is the same it used to build the challenge.
+It then issues SPIFFE ID (workload id) for workload public key.
+The SPIFFE ID is signed by the server and contains the workload public key and TPM AK.

+* Workload gets the its private key and SVID from Agent.

+## Agent Local Public Key Attestation and and Remote Verification - Key Steps - This is a slightly modified workflow used by agent with TPM plugin

+* Agent generates a local private/public key pair for itself.
+Agent signs its local public key with its TPM AK.
+Agent sends the signed local public key along with its SPIFFE ID.
+Note that the TPM AK is already verified by the server as part of the agent attestation process, establishing proof of residency of agent to host.

+* Server gets the agent TPM AK public key from the SPIFFE ID by looking it up in the shared data store.
+Server verifies the local public key signature using the TPM AK public key.
+Server then sends an encrypted challenge to the agent.
+The challenge's secret is encrypted using the workload public key.

+* Agent decrypts the challenge using its local private key and sends the response back to the server.

-It then issues SPIFFE ID for workload.
-The SPIFFE ID is signed by the server and contains the workload public key.
+* Server verifies that the decrypted secret is the same it used to build the challenge.
+It then issues SPIFFE ID (workload id) for local public key.
+The SPIFFE ID is signed by the server and contains the local public key.

 # Data Plane - Networking Protocol Changes

-Workload SPIFFE ID and Host geographic boundary token, needs to be conveyed to the peer during connection establishment.
+Workload ID (e.g. SPIFFE ID) and Host geographic boundary token, needs to be conveyed to the peer during connection establishment.
 The connection is end-to-end across proxies like:

 ## Using TLS